PaulTreanor/paultreanor.com/pages/job-hunting-2024.md

 Job hunting is soul crushing, but I managed to navigate the rough market in early 2024 while getting a steady-ish stream of interviews and an offer I'm  really happy with.
 Here's what worked for me.

 ## Get on linkedIn
 Yes it's awful, but I'm glad I got over myself and made an account.
-LinkedIn has built in social proof via your connections, which makes it more valuable than jus cold applying to jobs with a CV.
+LinkedIn has built in social proof via your connections, which makes it more valuable than just cold applying to jobs with a CV.

 LinkedIn puts you in touch with recruiters.
 When you apply for a job you should message the recruiter who posted the job, they almost always respond (use the Premium free trial to message them).